How to Process Incoming GitHub Webhooks

 - The body field

-extracton commit messages to pull out ticket IDs (e.g.JIRA-1234) and link the PR to your project tracker automatically. - GitHub retries failed webhook deliveries with backoff for 8 hours - if your workflow is briefly down, events aren't lost as long as you eventually return 2xx.
+extracttool on commit messages to pull out ticket IDs (e.g.JIRA-1234) and link the PR to your project tracker automatically. - GitHub retries failed webhook deliveries with backoff for 8 hours, so if your workflow is briefly down, events are not lost as long as the trigger eventually accepts them.

 Common Pitfalls

-- Signature mismatch - if you paste the secret wrong, Spojit rejects every event with a 401 and your workflow never runs.
+- Signature mismatch: if you paste the secret wrong, the Webhook trigger rejects every event before the workflow runs, so nothing executes.
 Test with the GitHub ping event right after setup.

 - Treating